deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/README.md

 ### Model Server
 LMI containers use [DJL Serving](https://github.com/deepjavalibrary/djl-serving) as the Model Server.
-A full architectural overview of DJL Serving is available [here](https://github.com/deepjavalibrary/djl-serving/blob/master/serving/docs/architecture.md).
+A full architectural overview of DJL Serving is available [here](../../architecture.md).
 At a high level, DJL Serving consists of Netty front-end that manages request routing to the backend workers that execute inference for the target model.
 The backend manages model worker scaling, with each model being executed in an Engine.
 The Engine is an abstraction provided by DJL that you can think of as the interface that allows DJL to run inference for a model with a specific deep learning framework.
 In LMI, we use the Python Engine as it allows us to directly leverage the growing Python ecosystem of LLM inference libraries.

 ### Python Engine and Inference Backends
-The Python Engine allows LMI containers to leverage many Python-based inference libraries like lmi-dist, vLLM, TensorRT-LLM, and Transformers NeuronX.
+The Python Engine allows LMI containers to leverage many Python-based inference libraries like vLLM, TensorRT-LLM, and Transformers NeuronX.
 These libraries expose Python APIs for loading and executing models with optimized inference on accelerators like GPUs and AWS Inferentia.
 LMI containers integrate the front-end model server with backend workers running Python processes to provide high-performance inference of LLMs.

 To support multi-gpu inference of large models using model parallelism techniques like tensor parallelism, many of the inference libraries support distributed inference through MPI.
-LMI supports running the Python Engine in mpi mode (referred to as the MPI Engine) to leverage tensor parallelism in mpi-aware libraries like LMI-Dist, and TensorRT-LLM.
+LMI supports running the Python Engine in mpi mode (referred to as the MPI Engine) to leverage tensor parallelism in mpi-aware libraries like TensorRT-LLM.

-Throughout the LMI documentation, we will use the term `backend` to refer to a combination of Engine and Inference Library (e.g., MPI Engine + LMI-Dist library).
+Throughout the LMI documentation, we will use the term `backend` to refer to a combination of Engine and Inference Library (e.g., Python Engine + vLLM library).

 You can learn more about the Python and MPI engines in the [engine conceptual guide](../conceptual_guide/lmi_engine.md).